cloudflare/workers-docs/reference/runtime/apis/cache.md

 - Each `put()` with a valid `Content-Length` header may be up to 50MB
 - A `put()` with `Transfer-Encoding: chunked` may be up to 500MB, but it will block subsequent `put()`s until the transfer is complete.

-### How is this related to `fetch()`

-`fetch()` requests a URL and automatically applies caching rules based on your Cloudflare settings.
-It does not allow you to modify objects before they reach cache, or inspect if an object is in cache before making a request.

-The Cache API's `caches.default` Cache object allows you to:

-- fetch a response for a URL if and only if it is cached using `Cache.match()`.
-- explicitly store a response in the cache using `Cache.put()`.

-### How is this related to regular Cloudflare cache

-Conceptually, every individual zone on Cloudflare has its own cache space.
-There are three ways to interact with these cache spaces: using the Cache API from a Worker, using `fetch()` from a Worker, and using a browser.
-Each method follows a different rule:

-- The Cache API in your Worker always uses your own zone's cache, no matter what.
-You can never store a response in a different zone's cache.
-- `fetch()` in your Worker checks to see if the URL matches a different zone.
-If it does, it reads through that zone's cache.
-Otherwise, it reads through your own zone's cache, even if the URL is for a non-Cloudflare site.
-- External requests from browsers check to see which zone a URL matches, and read through that zone's cache.

-Therefore, if your Worker uses the Cache API to store a response for a URL ...

-- ... on your own zone, and that URL [is cacheable/has a Cache Everything page rule](https://support.cloudflare.com/hc/en-us/articles/115000150272-How-do-I-use-Cache-Everything-with-Cloudflare-), then every Worker on every zone which `fetch()`es that URL and every browser request will see the response your Worker stored.
-- ... on a different Cloudflare zone, then the only way to retrieve that response is via your Worker's Cache API.
-- ... on a non-Cloudflare site, then your own zone's Worker will see the response your Worker stored if it `fetch()`es that URL, but no other Worker or browser will see that response.

-### Can I purge objects added in the Cache API?

-Yes.
-You can purge either by URL or by setting a `Cache-Tag` header on the response and purging by tag.

 ### How do I check if a response is cached?

 If a response has filled the cache, you will see a response header `CF-Cache-Status: HIT`

-### I'm setting a Cache-Control header, but the Cache-Control header in the response doesn't seem to match

-Setting the Cache-Control header on the response you put into the cache will modify the edge cache time.
-If you have Browser TTL set in the Cloudflare dashboard, it will override the client-facing TTL set by Cache-Control.